Kévin Lele Sadjo: Cancelled bout vs. M'billi

 On 9 January 2025, the IBF ordered a title eliminator bout between Sadjo and amateur rival Christian M'billi in which, a purse bid will have to take place.
 On 30 January 2025, it was announced that Sadjo's promoter Yohan Zaoui of Y12 Promotions won the purse bid via posting a bid of $878,000 to outbid M'billi's Eye of the Tiger Promotions' bid of $767,000 and therefore gained promotional rights and set the contest on May in Paris, France.
 Next month however, the bout would be in "jeopardy" after Eye of the Tiger Promotions' president Camille Estephan stated: "We have suffered an injustice and we do not accept it," Estephan also added that there are other avenues just as interesting for M'Billi, Estephan's decline was thoroughly stated at The Ring's report, the report stated that Estephan felt duped after Y12 Promotions released a poster with the "May" date in place, beyond the 90-days deadline, which was granted by the IBF, the bout was supposedly taking place on 8 May the Victory Day in France and other European nations.
 M'Billi instead pursued the WBC route as he was the number 1 contender in it.

 Sadjo vs. Ahmed

 On 10 May 2025, in the Cissokho-Kavaliauskas boxing card, Sadjo fought 30–3–1 former world title-challenger Ghanaian Habib Ahmed for 10 rounds in Malabo, Equatorial Guinea.
-Sadjo knocked Ahmed out with a body shot in the third round, the supposedly 10-rounds bout was just for 8 rounds at the two videos released of the bout in Dailymotion.
+Sadjo knocked Ahmed out with a body shot in the third round, the supposedly 10-rounds bout was just for eight rounds at the two videos released of the bout in Dailymotion.

+Sadjo vs. Pacheco

+Despite knocking his opponent to the canvas in the eighth round, Sadjo lost his WBC Silver super-middleweight title, and unbeaten professional record, to Diego Pacheco via unanimous decision at Stockton Arena in Stockton, California, USA, on 13 December 2025.